bessagroup/CRATE/README.md

 - **Step 4 (Output): Post-processing results.**

-    * The fourth-step consists in post-processing the simulation results;
+    * The fourth-step consists in **post-processing the simulation results**;

-    * CRATE generates several output files during running time that are collectively stored in a single output directory created in the same path and sharing the same name as the input data file.
+    * CRATE generates **several output files** during running time that are collectively stored in a single output directory created in the same path and sharing the same name as the input data file.
 Among these output files, three are particularly useful:

         - `.screen` file - A log file where all the data displayed in the default standard output device is stored;

-        - `.hres` file - A file where the macro-scale material response is stored, i.e., the homogenized stress-strain response of the RVE computed at every macro-scale loading increment;
+        - `.hres` file - A file where the macro-scale material response is stored, i.e., the homogenized stress-strain response of the RVE computed at every macro-scale loading increment (show below);

         - `.efftan` file - A file where the RVE effective material consistent tangent modulus computed at every macro-scale loading increment is stored;

-        - `.vti` file - A VTK XML output file associated with a given macro-scale loading increment that allows the RVE relevant physical data to be conveniently analyzed with a suitable visualization software (e.g. [ParaView](https://www.paraview.org/)).
+        - `.vti` file - A VTK XML output file associated with a given macro-scale loading increment that allows the RVE relevant physical data to be conveniently analyzed with a suitable visualization software (e.g. [ParaView](https://www.paraview.org/)) (show below).

 <p align="center">